5 must-have requirements of workplace management software for hybrid companies

 - Hybrid work places high demands on workplace management software.
 Without a central, integrated solution, booking, collaboration, and space utilization quickly become inefficient.

-- Many organizations across the DACH region struggle with the same core challenges, from room booking and integrations to hybrid scheduling, user management, and usability.
+- Many organizations struggle with the same core challenges, from room booking and integrations to hybrid scheduling, user management, and usability.

 - To truly support hybrid work, modern workplace management platforms must meet five essential requirements that simplify processes, drive adoption and enable sustainable hybrid setups.